ObjectIsAdvantag/tropo-ready-vscode/README.md

-# Tropo Ready for VS Code
+# Tropo Ready: the live coding experience for Tropo Scripting

 Execute, Test or Debug your Tropo scripts from your local machine, thanks to a set of handy tools:
-- have Tropo instantly execute your scripts thanks to a [Caddy+ngrok combo](tunnel/README.md)
+- have Tropo Scripting execute your local scripts thanks to a [Caddy+ngrok combo](#tropo-scripts-live-execution)
-- check your scripts are consistent before pushing them to Tropo (Javascript only)
+- debug your scripts thanks to the [Tropo Emulator for Javascript](#tropo-scripts-debugging)
-- use Launch configurations to debug your Tropo scripts within Visual Studio Code (Javascript only)
+- check your [JS scripts are consistent](#tropo-scripts-testing) before pushing them to Tropo

 ![Tropo Ready Big Picture](docs/tropo-ready-big-picture.png)